Counties Manukau Health Needs Assessment & Service Co-ordination (NASC)

 All Needs Assessment referrals are processed through Community Central.

-Community Central is the referral co-ordination centre for Community Health Teams.
+Community Central is the referral co-ordination centre for Community Health Service.

-Needs Assessment and Service Co-ordination (NASC) services are the entry into publically funded Community Support Services for:
+Needs Assessment and Service Co-ordination (NASC) services are the entry into publicly funded Community Support Services for:

 The assessment is to evaluate the needs, strengths and preference of the person.
 The assessment tool used is interRAI - an internationally validated needs assessment tool mandated for use by NASC services by the Ministry of Health.